-There is also a python interface to the LTA.
-With this, you can script some advanced queries.
-To have this working, you first need to install the LTA client in your machine.
+There is a Python client library for accessing the LTA.
+With this library, you can script your own queries.
+The installation description can be found here: LTA Client installation.
 Be sure to have the latest version installed.

 Once you have installed the client, set up your user name and password.
 These are the same as for MoM.
 Remember that this is just a different interface to the LTA catalogue: you will need the same credentials as for the web interface.